jyotirmoydotdev/Hashnode-Backup/cle8q4ocf000c09ie1yuu0rfn.md

 There are more applications and uses of blockchain which I will explain in detail later in this series.

-# **What's on the next article?**
+# What's on the next article?

-Next, we will see the consensus protocol and how the mining work.
+Next, we will see what is cryptography as it is important to know before we start learning blockchain.

 %%[links]